-State Parks expected to be busy for holiday weekend
+State parks expected to be busy for holiday weekend

 How much fuller?

-“Last year, our visitation was about 5.6 million or something like that, typically we run in Kansas State Parks we run 6.8 to 7.4 million,” said Director of Kansas State Parks, Linda Lanterman.
+“Last year, our visitation was about 5.6 million or something like that, typically we run in Kansas State Parks we run 6.8 to 7.4 million,” said Linda Lanterman, director of Kansas State Parks.

-Worth added, “Every time we get out, it is just more and more like we were taking it for granted like last summer, so anytime we can get out it is always a good time.”
+“Every time we get out, it is just more and more like we were taking it for granted like last summer, so anytime we can get out it is always a good time,” Worth added.